magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Use on signup
 -------------

-| Display this plan in the signup form?
+| We did not write the description to this field.